 Using a self centering dowel jig

 I bought one of those "self centering dowel jigs".
 The jig has two holes, 3/4" apart for drill guide bushings.
 It comes with two bushings each for 3/8", 5/16", and 1/4" drills.
 The jig also has two more holes without bushings, one for a 1/2" drill, the other for a 7/16" drill.
-You can find this jig by searching for "Self centering dowel jig" on Lee Valley Tools, Rockler, Woodcraft, or get it from
+You can find this jig by searching for "Self centering dowel jig" on Lee Valley Tools, Rockler, Woodcraft, or Amazon.

 I have always been skeptical about guiding a drill by turning it inside a metal guide bushing.
 But all the drilling jigs out there seem to rely on this sort of technique, so I guess it's durable enough.
 I have only used this jig fora few projects, so I can't say how long it will last.
 I periodically put a drop of oil in the holes, in the hope that it will help lubricate the drill and slow down wear.

 I have used the dowel jig for several projects, just click on the links below.